 The sleek entrance to the machine is very nurturing while the bright light in the hearth has a very inviting sense of security.
 You would never know the ultimate power and force of this machine from an initial observation.

 You might think all MRI machines look the same.
 And from a distance you might be right.
-Below I have shown 3 different MRI machines General Electric, Siemens and Hitachi.
+Below I have shown 2 different MRI machines Siemens and Hitachi.

 From the company perspective each of the brand identities are clearly and cohesively baked into each of their products.
-I can clearly see the brand identity of the GE MRI in the tangential buttons and colors of a washing machines I have at home, or the obvious Siemens Green and protruding panels like an old phone I had back in the day or the simplistic Japanese styling with long flowing lines of the Hitachi machine.
+I can clearly see the brand identity the obvious Siemens Green and protruding panels like an old phone I had back in the day or the simplistic Japanese styling with long flowing lines of the Hitachi machine.

-Whether it is GE, Hitachi, Siemens or any of the other big companies it is always clear whose is whose.
+Whether it is Hitachi or Siemens or any of the other big companies it is always clear whose is whose.
 Branding tells us about a company’s pedigree and core values.
 It also tells us about all of the other aspects that came into play in in the design and implementation of that product.

 Different KOLs give different feedback, different engineers solve similar problems differently but good branding ties it all together.
 If you want your product to sing you need to open your eyes to the big picture.
 It is easy to get bogged down in the specifics of the problem you are working on and get frustrated by the new problems being introduced to you by other departments or authorities but good branding is taking these challenges and talking about them, whether it’s in the form of the product or your go-to social media site.
 It’s seeing the light in them and using these challenges and talking points to your advantage.
 To repeat, good branding is summary of not how a product grows, but how it overcomes failure – even in medical device design.